 Mary Jo Demers

 Mary Jo is a physiotherapist who joined the lab in November 2006.
 She has an undergraduate degree in Human Kinetics from the University of Windsor, Ontario, 1985.
 A second undergraduate degree in Physical Therapy from Queen's University, Kingston, 1989, and has been working at Providence Care, St. Mary's of the Lake Hospital since 1989, primarily in Stroke Rehabilitation.
-She is currently working on a stroke project funded by CIHR.
+Mary Jo retired in December 2021 but continues to work in the lab to support our clinical projects.

 Catherine Lowrey, PhD